-The Commission began work on the 2023 Review during the year and undertook a Welsh Language Policy Impact Assessment.
-This was completed in April 2021.
+The Commission completed the Welsh Language Policy Impact Assessment for the 2023 Review in April 2021.
 (Standards numbers 84 to 89).

 No new research was undertaken or commissioned during the year (Standards numbers 91 to 93).

 In respect of publicising the policy making standards that apply to the Commission and how they are to be complied with, these can be found in the Welsh Language Standards Policy and Procedures document which is published on the LDBCW web site and is available at the office.
 (Standard numbers 155 and 157).